gstegm/credchain/README.md

 The project implements prototypes of two privacy-preserving mechanisms for metadata in the SSI platform CredChain.

 # Setup
-First, the Rust programming language needs to be installed on the system used, which is described on https://www.rust-lang.org/tools/install.
+First, the Rust programming language needs to be installed on the system used, which is described [here](https://www.rust-lang.org/tools/install).

 Then, we need to compile and deploy smart contracts to the testnet.
 To do this, make sure all dependencies is installed on your environment or install using:
 ```shell
 npm install